dylanchen0114/blog_pages/_posts/2017-02-24-restaurant_visit.md

 2. group by store_id, expected weighted visitors: weighted sum and weighted mean (past all days); fill nan with 0

    *  calculate day difference between visit date and begin date
-   *  take 0.985 ** day_diff as weight, recent behavior has a more large weight
+   *  take 0.985 ** day_diff as weight, recent behavior has a larger weight
    *  new visitors = weight * visitors

 3. group by store_id and dow, calculate past all/56/28/14 days min/max/median/mean/count/std/skew visitors; fill nan with 0